abhisheks008/ML-Crate/Email-Spam-Classifier/README.md

 Instructions for running the model will depend on the specific implementation.
 It might involve providing an email or its content as input and receiving a classification result (spam or not spam).

 ## Deployment

-For real-world use, consider deploying the model to integrate with an email client or server architecture for real-time spam filtering.
+For real-world use, used the streamlit for deploying the model to integrate with an email client or server architecture for real-time spam filtering.